libtcod/libtcod/README.md

 * Windows/Mingw32 (SDL2).
 * Haiku.

+The Mingw32 makefiles should be used with a [MSYS terminal](http://mingw.org/wiki/msys).

 To be able to compile libtcod on Linux, make sure that following packages are installed (if this list is out of date, please file a bug):

 * gcc